SJ23 Tech Tip F34, (Updated 2022-09-25) Bob Schimmel, Jon Raymond.

 Fig 3 - All old sealant must be removed so the fresh stuff can stick and seal.
 The sharp chisel scraped it off nicely.
 Acetone sanitized it.

-Fig 4 - A strip of butyl rubber with the backing paper still attached.
+Fig 4 - A sheet of butyl rubber with the backing paper still attached.
 The waxed paper preserves the roll and prevents contamination.

 Fig 5 - Bottom of the hinge plate.
 Sealant must be applied uniformly over the entire plate to distribute the forces equally to the deck.